Harry73/Senpai/README.md

 Scheduled events are defined in `json/events.json`, and have corresponding event handlers in `lib/Events.py`.

+See `lib/Command.py` for guidance on creating new commands for the bot, and/or use other commands as a model.

 The GitHub version of Senpai is slightly modified, so I won't guarantee that this works out of the box, but it should mostly be functional.